-The preparation of this comprehensive annual financial report is a major undertaking and I want to acknowledge the extraordinary efforts of our Finance Department, and especially Chief Accountant Rebecca Baaki and Internal Auditor Molly Goike.
+The preparation of this comprehensive annual financial report is a major undertaking and I want to acknowledge the extraordinary efforts of our Finance Department, and especially Supervisor of Accounting Rebecca Baaki and Auditor Molly Goike.
 Their assistance was absolutely essential and appreciated in submitting this report.